mobijoker/Cyber/_posts/Arthur/Projects/en/2013-09-13-anarcho-notepad.md

 ---

 ![WP Theme Anarcho Notepad](/images/anarcho-notepad/big_screenshot.png) Inspired by the idea of anarchy, I designed this free premium WordPress theme for your personal blogs and diaries.
 This theme is perfect for writers and artists.
-"Anarcho Notepad" can be easily customized.
-It has been translated to different languages.
-It utilizes latest HTML-5, CSS-3, PHP and WordPress native functions for creating the awesomeness that looks good on every browser.
-I’m constantly adding new features to this theme to allow you to personalize it to your own needs.
+"Anarcho Notepad" can be easily customised and already translated to different languages.
+It utilises latest HTML-5, CSS-3, PHP and WordPress native functions for creating the awesomeness that looks good on every browser.
+I’m constantly adding new features to this theme to allow you to personalise it to your own needs.
+If you want a new feature or just want to be able to change something just ask me and I would be happy to add it.
 I'm glad to present you the most anarchist WP-theme Of All!
 Enjoy!

+>This theme is used simultaneously by more than 3.000 people worldwide!

 <br><br>

 ### Features